Rock formations of Sandstone

 Gwalia Ghost Town

-After a quick look at the mine, as well as Hoover House, I spend most of my time at the Mine Office exhibition, where I was fascinated to learn about the history of the place, which had a significant cultural meaning.
+After a quick look at the mine, as well as Hoover House, I spend most of my time at the Mine Office exhibition.
+There I was fascinated to learn about the history of the place, which had a significant cultural meaning.
 A large portion of Gwalia residents during the Sons of Gwalia Mine operation were migrants from Italy and the former Yugoslavia.
 Reading stories of those migrants, I resonated with some of them.
 Like, Lucia, I too came to Australia as a migrant, leaving all my family behind and starting a new life here.
 Like her, I too, am finding it hard to be a first-generation migrant.
 But when life throws this challenge and you deal with it, you become a stronger person.

 There are many lessons we can learn by reading and studying these stories.
 In the old days, life used to be simple and now it is quite complex.
 As Stephen Peacock, one of Gwalia’s residents put it:

-Ghost town of Kookynie
+Ghost town Kookynie

 In the old days, Kookynie had 11 (!) hotels, a Town Hall which held regular Saturday night entertainment activities, the first public swimming pool in the Goldfields, a number of businesses and public facilities and even its own brewery and soft drink manufacturers!
-Many of its buildings are now gone completely or ruined but the memories and stories still live displayed through remnants of buildings and interpretive signs.
+Many of its buildings are now gone completely or ruined.
+But the memories and stories still live displayed through remnants of buildings and interpretive signs.

 Here used to be the social centre of the town….
 Not any longer.